soteris/starter-academic-personal-website/content/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Computer Science
-    institution: University of Illinois at Urbana-Champaign
+    institution: University of Illinois at Urbana-Champaign (USA)
     year: 2018
   - course: MSc in Computer Science
-    institution: University of Illinois at Urbana-Champaign
+    institution: University of Illinois at Urbana-Champaign (USA)
     year: 2014
   - course: BSc/MEng in Electrical and Computer Engineering
-    institution: University of Patras, Greece
+    institution: University of Patras (Greece)
     year: 2010

 # Social/Academic Networking